colemanbroad/progen/delta.md

   > local minima can often by escaped by running the implementations one after the other.

-This work culminated in [c-reduce] which differs in interesting ways from other approaches to minimization.
+This work culminated in [c-reduce08] which differs in interesting ways from other approaches to minimization.
 Perhaps most importantly, is it tries hard to escape local minima!

   > The C-Reduce core does not insist that transformations make the test case smaller, and